miglemr/fit-booking/server/README.md

 2. Create a PostgreSQL database.
 3. Add credentials to `.env` file based on `.env.example`.

+> **Note:** In order to be able to send emails you would need to sign up for SendGrid account and verify sender e-mail

 ## Running the server

 In development mode: